King's Grammar SchoolKing's Grammar SchoolToamasina · Madagascar

 Mathematics

-Cambridge Primary Maths, taught for mastery: every child secure on every topic before moving on.
+Taught for mastery: every child secure on every topic before moving on.
+Mental and written methods practised daily.

 • ·Number bonds and counting to automaticity in EYFS and Year 1